 If you want to become an architect, then there are no two ways about it; you will need an architecture degree.
 It’s a big commitment, too, with the training pathway lasting upwards of seven years, with no guarantee of a job at the end of it.
 If you’ve got the right drive and ambition, a strong portfolio and a good network of contacts, though, then there’s no reason why you can’t start making some serious sums of money.

-Some of the best architecture schools include the MIT in the US, University College London in England and TU Delft in the Netherlands.
+Some of the best architecture schools include MIT, University College London and TU Delft.

 Also consider: Civil engineering, surveying and construction management require a lot of the same skills and, as these professions often work very closely with each other on projects, they could be worth looking into.